ncm2/ncm2/README.md

 		\ 'cm_refresh': {'omnifunc': 'csscomplete#CompleteCSS'},
 		\ })
 ```

+** Warning: `omnifunc` is implemented in a synchronouse style, and
+vim-vimscript is single threaded, it would potentially block the ui with the
+introduction of a heavy weight `omnifunc`, for example the builtin
+phpcomplete.** If you get some time, please try implementing a source for NCM
+as a replacement for the old style omnifunc.

 - There's no guarantee that this plugin will be compatible with other
   completion plugin in the same buffer.
 Use `let g:cm_enable_for_all=0` and